SwiftERM Hyper-personalisation for ecommerce email marketing

 Confirmed, or double opt-in means that after people select to sign up for your email list, they receive a confirmation email they must use to confirm their subscription.

-Not only does confirm opt-in help protect you from erroneous sign-ups and spambots, but confirmed opt-in lists see better results with almost every engagement metric other than the sheer number of sign-ups in comparison to single opt-in lists.
+Not only does confirming opt-in help protect you from erroneous sign-ups and spambots, but confirmed opt-in lists see better results with almost every engagement metric other than the sheer number of sign-ups in comparison to single opt-in lists.

 Confirmed opt-in lists are more engaged from the start, and by using confirmed opt-in, you can more effectively build your sending reputation by sending to a more engaged and active list.